PhilipOyelegbin/backend/README.md

 - **Markdown Note-taking App**: The Markdown Note-taking App is an app that lets users upload markdown files, check the grammar, save the note, and render it in HTML (https://roadmap.sh/projects/markdown-note-taking-app).
 - **Broadcast Server CLI**: The Broadcast Server CLI is a simple broadcast server that will allow clients to connect to it, send messages that will be broadcasted to all connected clients (https://roadmap.sh/projects/broadcast-server).
 - **E-Commerce API**: The E-Commerce API is a simple e-commerce platform with cart and payment gateway integration (https://roadmap.sh/projects/ecommerce-api).
+- **Workout Tracker API**: A backend system for a workout tracker application where users can sign up, log in, create workout plans, and track their progress.
+The system will feature JWT authentication, CRUD operations for workouts, and generate reports on past workouts (https://roadmap.sh/projects/fitness-workout-tracker).

 ## Installation
 To install and set up the an application in the project, follow these steps: